Key takeaways

 How the three paths interact

-A real AI strategy uses all three.
-Most SMBs I work with end up with a mix:
+A real AI plan uses all three.
+Most businesses I work with land on a mix:

-• Three or four bought tools for the common, mature categories.
+• Three or four bought tools for the common, settled categories.
 Email, scheduling, meeting prep, transcription.

-• Two or three built workflows for the unique, business-specific operations.
+• Two or three built workflows for the stuff that's specific to you.
 Weekly digests, custom drafting, internal triage.

-• A wait list of five or ten things that look interesting but aren't ready yet — revisited quarterly.
+• A wait list of five or ten things that look interesting but aren't ready, checked each quarter.

 Running the decision tree